Iankiburio/Movie-Madness/README.md

 Please make sure to provide a valid API key for the movie database API in the respective components' code.

+## NavBar

+The NavBar component is a reusable React component that represents a navigation bar for a web application.
+It provides a set of links to navigate between different sections or pages of the application.

+## Upcoming Page

+The Upcoming Page is a React component that displays a list of upcoming movies fetched from the The Movie Database (TMDb) API.
+It showcases the movie poster, title, overview, and release date.

+## WatchList

+The Watchlist component is a React functional component that displays a user's watchlist of movies.
+It utilizes the context API from the AppContext component to access the watchList state.

+## TopRated

+The TopRatedPage component is a React functional component that displays a list of top-rated movies.
+It retrieves the movie data from the TMDB API and renders the movie posters, titles, overviews, and release dates.
 ## Contributing

 Contributions are welcome!
 If you have any ideas or improvements for this project, feel free to submit a pull request.